Theme

 Crisis and Continuity: Towards Resilient, Inclusive, and Environmentally Sustainable Social Policies in the MENA Region

 Since the last MENASP conference in 2019, the global context has shifted dramatically with a global health pandemic and related economic, social, political, and environmental crises rendering the study of resilience to shocks, and the inclusivity and sustainability of social policies in all contexts, a pertinent field of study.
-This 10th Anniversary Conference will explore the shifts in social policy design and implementation in the MENA region; how social policies relate to social cohesion, human security and socio-economic crises; and the changes in social policy in the last 10 years.
-It will also look forward to the important role that social policies play in supporting social equality and economic prosperity, and as such will celebrate and reflect upon the achievements of the MENASP network since its establishment in 2013.
+This 10th Anniversary Conference explored the shifts in social policy design and implementation in the MENA region; how social policies relate to social cohesion, human security and socio-economic crises; and the changes in social policy in the last 10 years.
+The conference emphasised the important role that social policies play in supporting social equality and economic prosperity, and as such looked back and reflected upon the achievements of the MENASP network since its establishment in 2013.

 Keynote Speakers: